OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:41

-While the Pharisees were gathered together, Jesus asked them,
+As the Pharisees were gathered together, Jesus asked them,

 ## Matthew 22:42